All posts

 5. Year-endForm 5472 + pro-forma 1120 filedForeign income declared on annual tax return

-The exchange rate gap: The US books record transactions at the spot rate on the date of each transaction.
-The home-country books may use a different exchange rate — the rate on the date of distribution, the average rate for the tax period, or the rate mandated by the local tax authority.
-This gap is normal and expected, but it must be documented.
-An unexplained difference between the two sets of books is an audit risk.
+The exchange rate gap.
+US books record at the spot rate on the transaction date.
+Home-country books may use the distribution-date rate, a period average, or whatever the local tax authority mandates.
+The numbers will never match exactly.
+That is normal, but the gap must be documented.
+An unexplained difference between the two books is an audit risk.

-The timing gap: If the US tax year is January-December and the UK tax year is April-April, a distribution in March appears in US tax year N but UK tax year N-1.
-This is not an error — it is a structural feature of mismatched fiscal years that both accountants need to be aware of.
+The timing gap.
+If the US tax year is January-December and the UK tax year is April-April, a distribution in March lands in US tax year N but UK tax year N-1.
+Both accountants need to know this is happening.

 Get structural patterns other founders miss